gistewart/News-Scraper/README.md

 ## How to get started

 On page load, the user would be expected to select the `Scrape for new articles` button.
 A modal will show the number of new articles added to the db.
 The user can then click on an article link; save an article; view a list of saved articles; view, save and delete notes associated with a saved article; delete an article from the saved articles list; and view the list of unsaved articles without scraping for new ones.
+Please note that the site being scraped (Reuters) can sometimes be unresponsive when scraping for new articles.

 ## How to get help